szbela87/imp_autoencoder/README.md

 python conf_autoencoder.py --hidden_layer_num 5 --start_layer 32 --latent_num 8 --input_num 8 --act_type 9 --family v0
 ```

-The investigated models are in the `configs` directory.
+The investigated models are in the `configs` folder.

 # Training
 The training scripts can be found in the scripts directory